- Dean, Graduate Studies and Professional Learning

 Dr Wang leads a group of NIE staff in the Motivation in Educational Research Lab (MERL) in NIE.
 The aim of MERL is to focus on specific motivational issues related to education and works on translating theories into knowledge for evidenced-based practice in education.

-To date, Dr Wang has published more than 200 research publications ranging from books, book chapters, monographs, refereed articles, conference papers, and research reports.
+To date, Dr Wang has published more than 170 refereed articles and book chapters, and more than 200 conference papers, presentations, and other publications.
+He has presented in various keynote speeches in international conferences and invited presentations.
 His work is widely cited internationally.

-Most of his works are published in top journals in the area of Sport Psychology, such as Journal of Sport and Exercise Psychology and Journal of Sports Sciences, and education psychology, such as British Journal of Educational Psychology, Journal of Educational Research, etc. He is also a member of 16 editorial boards, including International Journal of Sport and Exercise Psychology (Section Editor), and International Journal of Asian Society for PE, Sport, & Dance (Associate Editor).
-He has been involved in more than 40 research projects with funding amounting to about S$4 million.
+He is also a member of 14 editorial boards, including International Journal of Sport and Exercise Psychology (Section Editor), and International Journal of Asian Society for PE, Sport, & Dance (Associate Editor).
+He has been involved in more than 50 research projects with a total grant of more than $4 million Singapore dollars.